 Is stock trading gambling?
 Yes and no. Stock trading is gambling in the sense that certainty is not guaranteed.
-At the same time, assuming you’re investing in a financially savvy way, stock trading is nothing like gambling since, unlike gambling, the odds favor the investor and it’s not a zero-sum game.
+At the same time, assuming you’re investing in a financially savvy way, stock trading is nothing like gambling since, unlike gambling, the odds favor the investor, and it’s not a zero-sum game.

 The Uncertainty of Stock Trading and Gambling

 Uncertainty is also not limited to individual stocks.
 You also can’t know precisely how the market will perform.
-Attempting to base financial decisions on when you think the ups and downs of the market will occur is known as timing the market and is hard to do, and costs most investors money.
+Attempting to base financial decisions on when you think the ups and downs of the market will occur is known as timing the market and is hard to do and costs most investors money.
 Some of the market’s best days have happened during bear markets.
-When you pull your money out of the market entirely, you miss out on much of the rebound that has historically occurred.
+When you pull your money out of the market, you miss out on much of the rebound that has historically occurred.

-While both stock trading and gambling have some level of uncertainty, a key difference is that though stock trading does not come with specific guarantees, it’s also not pure chance.
+While both stock trading and gambling have some uncertainty, a key difference is that though stock trading does not come with specific guarantees, it’s also not pure chance.
 It’s about calculating the level of risk and reward.

 We can think of stock trading as falling into two main buckets, which we’ll call investing and speculating.
 The most significant difference is that investing takes a calculated approach and speculating does not.
 What do I mean by calculated?
 I mean basing investment decisions on specific metrics, such as past performance, a company’s balance sheet, and other quantitative measures using your risk tolerance and time horizon.
-This calculated approach isn’t foolproof, but it has very little in common with high stakes gambling.
+This calculated approach isn’t foolproof, but it has very little in common with high-stakes gambling.

 An investor who is jealous of friends with more money and decides to put his entire retirement savings into an incredibly high-risk investment is speculating.
 An investor who is terrified by the stock market crash and pulls all her money out of the market is speculating.
 An investor who buys the overpriced, hot new stock because he doesn’t want to miss out is speculating.

-It’s human nature to fear the unknown, but choosing not to invest at all because you fear uncertainty is a lot like speculative investing; it’s two heads of the same coin—both base financial decisions on emotions instead of logic.
+It’s human nature to fear the unknown, but choosing not to invest at all because you fear uncertainty is like speculative investing; it’s two heads of the same coin—both base financial decisions on emotions instead of logic.

 We’ve seen that investors can’t avoid risk altogether, but this doesn’t mean that an investor faces the same level of risk as a gambler.
-This is in large part because the odds favor the calculated investor or trader.
-Let’s look at the historical returns of the stock market to see what kind of odds investors are working with.
+This is large because the odds favor the calculated investor or trader.
+Let’s look at the stock market’s historical returns to see what kind of odds investors are working with.

 Seven percent over time adds up.
-If you invested $10,000 and made zero additional contributions, with an annual rate of return of 7%, after 30 years you would have $76,123.
+If you invested 10,000 and made zero additional contributions, with an annual rate of return of 7%, after 30 years, you would have 76,123.
 Increasing your money by seven-fold is not a reflection of the gains of an investor who had incredible luck or picked top-performing stocks.
 It’s literally what the average investor would have made.

 What does this tell us about the odds of investing vs. gambling?
-Unlike at a casino where the odds favor the house, when you’re investing, the odds are in your favor.
-But perhaps an even more significant difference between stock trading and gambling is that gambling is a zero-sum game and stock trading is not.
+Unlike at a casino where the odds favor the house when you’re investing, the odds are in your favor.
+But perhaps an even more significant difference between stock trading and gambling is that gambling is a zero-sum game, and stock trading is not.

-When gambling, whether at a casino, horse track, or even with friends, some people win, and some people lose, but the net benefit is zero.
+When gambling, whether at a casino, horse track, or even with friends, some people win, and others lose, but the net benefit is zero.
 This is what is known as a zero-sum game.
 Stock trading is not a zero-sum game.
 We can think about this at both the individual company level and the level of the stock market as a whole.

 When you purchase a stock, you’re buying a small piece of a company.
 When that company does well, you do well.
 And while some companies may do better than others, there is not some finite amount of profit that companies must share.
 Just because one company does well does not mean another company must do poorly.
-In fact, competition among companies can drive productivity and growth for all involved.
+Competition among companies can drive productivity and growth for all involved.

 The market as a whole is also not a zero-sum game.
 As we’ve seen, the annual average return of the market has been about seven percent.
 When you invest in stocks, you have the opportunity to take advantage of this growth.

 High-risk speculative investing is often compared to gambling.
 The problem is that financially savvy investing isn’t speculative.
 Furthermore, gambling is a zero-sum game with the odds stacked against you.
-This simply isn’t the case with calculated investing or trading.
+This isn’t the case with calculated investing or trading.